jlyonsmith/HowTo/Install_Ubuntu_16.04_LTS_Service_Instance.md

 WantedBy=multi-user.target
 ```

-Copy the `.service` file into the `/etc/systemd/system` directory using a symbolic link:
+Copy the `.service` file into the `/etc/systemd/system/` directory using a symbolic link:

     sudo ln -s /path/to/xxx.service /etc/systemd/system/xxx.system

-Then enable and start the service with:
+Service files also live in `/lib/systemd/system/`.
+Enable and start the service with:

     sudo systemctl --now enable xxx